dotnet/winforms/README.md

 Since we're currently still porting parts of the code to GitHub, we're not equipped to handle larger contributions yet.
-Our goal is to accept contributions on day 1, but we'll only be able to accept minor modifications (typos, build fixes, test breaks etc).
+Our goal is to accept contributions on day one, but we'll only be able to accept minor modifications (typos, build fixes, test breaks etc).
 We'll be happy to hear your feedback!

 * For WinForms on .NET Core, you can simply file bugs and feature requests in